intelligentplant/AppStoreConnect.Adapters/README.md

 # ASP.NET Core Hosting Quick Start

+> An alternative to following the instructions below is to generate a project from a template using the `dotnet new` command.
+See [here](/src/DataCore.Adapter.Templates) for more information.

 1. Create a new ASP.NET Core project.
 2. Add NuGet package references to [IntelligentPlant.AppStoreConnect.Adapter.AspNetCore.Mvc](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter.AspNetCore.Mvc) and [IntelligentPlant.AppStoreConnect.Adapter.AspNetCore.SignalR](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter.AspNetCore.SignalR) to your project.